ripj3/CHATCHONKBETA/LOCAL_DEPLOYMENT.md

 - Copy them to `frontend_build/` for the backend to serve
 - Install backend Python dependencies

+> **Note:** During the frontend build, you may see warnings like:
+>
+>     ⚠ Specified "rewrites" will not automatically work with "output: export".
+>     ⚠ Specified "headers" will not automatically work with "output: export".
+>
+> These are normal for static export with Next.js and can be safely ignored for local and single-service Render.com deployments.
+If you need rewrites or custom headers, use a Next.js server deployment instead.

 ---

 ## 5. Run the Backend (FastAPI)